Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/secure-element.rst

 The Secure Element `SE050 <https://www.nxp.com/products/SE050>`__ is a tamper-resistant chip by NXP Semiconductors that provides advanced security features.
 It offers hardware-based security functions including cryptographic operations, secure key storage, and protection against physical and logical attacks.
 The SE05X Secure Element is certified to Common Criteria EAL 6+ security level and implements algorithms like RSA, ECC, AES, and SHA, making it ideal for the Nitrokey 3.

-PIV uses the Secure Element.
-OpenPGP Card can be configured to use the Secure Element or not in which case a software-only implementation is used.
-Passwords and FIDO2 don't use the Secure Element but for additional randomness.
+Cryptographic keys of PIV are stored in the Secure Element.
+OpenPGP Card can be configured to store cryptographic keys in the Secure Element or not in which case a software-only implementation is used.
+Password Safe and FIDO2 don't use the Secure Element except for additional randomness.

 Activation/Deactivation for OpenPGP
 -----------------------------------
 The Secure Element is enabled by default if no cryptographic key in OpenPGP Card and PIV is already saved on the device.
-This is automatically the case after resetting the OpenPGP Card or the whole Nitrokey.
+This is automatically the case after resetting the OpenPGP Card or the entire Nitrokey.

 .. warning::
    Manually activating the Secure Element for the OpenPGP Card will delete all existing keys.